LinguaTechnica/tdd-typescript/units/01-javascript-mocking/01-unit-overview.md

 In this unit you will:

-- Identify pure and impure functions
+- Mock functions using jest
-- Write tests using jest mocks
+- Mock API calls using jest
 - Inject test mocks using constructor injection

 You'll know you're ready to move on when you can complete this lesson's [checkpoint](../../checkpoints/javascript-mocking-checkpoint.md).